adamsilver/fdpb/01-a-registration-form.md

 Passwords are generally short, hard to remember and easy to crack.
 Users often have to create a password with at least eight characters made up of at least one uppercase and lowercase latter and a number.
 This micro interaction is hardly ideal.

 Instead of a password, we could ask users for a passphrase[^5].
 A passphrase is a series of words such as ‘monkeysinmygarden’ (sorry, that's the first thing that comes to mind).
-They are generally easier to remember than passwords and they are more secure due to their length&mdash;passphrases must be at least 16 characters long.
+They are generally easier to remember than passwords and they are more secure due to their length - passphrases must be at least 16 characters long.

 The downside is that they are unfamiliar, which may cause anxiety for users, that are already worried about online security.